Other Legal Professions

 |Hispanic or Latino||86|

-Students from other countries are interested in Other Legal Professions, too.
+Americans aren’t the only ones with an interest in Other Legal Professions.
 About 4.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea